cs264sp25-homework/team-02/PROPOSAL.md

 - Organize answers to common behavioral questions in job applications
 - Make user profiles from user-inputted data
 - Add work history, skills, and projects to user profile

-The following features could be implemented, if time permits:
+- Generates a tailored resume based on uploaded resume and copy-pasted job description
+- Can come up with a personalized response to interview question inputted by user
+- Personal AI Insights – strengths and weaknesses of your skills based on applied job
+  - Basically if i am trying to apply to marketing manager job and have only SWE internships then AI will tell me that i need more experience in marketing and suggest me some activities i can do to gain experience (based on resume)

+### Secondary Features (Should Have)

 - Import personal info and work history for profile from Linkedin
 - Upload profile picture
 - personalized resume review checklist
 - we can add notes to job application info (stuff i want to keep in mind about this company like memorize Amazon leadership principles for Amazon related jobs)

-The following features would be nice to have but won't be implemented:
+- generate a cover letter based on job description and user built profile
+- AI can also suggest activities or skills to gain based on your career goals
+- Allow users to add profile picture
+- Personalized resume review checklist
+- Add notes to job application info (stuff i want to keep in mind about this company like memorize Amazon leadership principles for Amazon related jobs)

+### Tertiary Features (Nice to Have)

 - create an extension to autofill any job application with AI
 - job tracker with deadlines

-### AI Features

-- Generates a tailored resume based on uploaded resume and copy-pasted job description
-- Can come up with a personalized response to interview question inputted by user
-- Personal AI Insights – strengths and weaknesses of your skills based on applied job
-  - Basically if i am trying to apply to marketing manager job and have only SWE internships then AI will tell me that i need more experience in marketing and suggest me some activities i can do to gain experience (based on resume)

-The following features could be implemented, if time permits:

-- generate a cover letter based on job description and user built profile
-- AI can also suggest activities or skills to gain based on your career goals

-The following features would be nice to have but won't be implemented:

 - conduct mock interview with you
 - generate Mock technical questions based on job description